LIVE 90 MINUTE WEBINARS

 All webinars sessions will be presented on the Zoom video conferencing format, for 90 minutes.
 Participants will register for each session separately.
-Once registration is complete, conference information will be sent by email.
+Once registration is complete, webinar information will be sent to you by email.
 Cost for IMN members is $35 and for non-IMN members is $50.
 Webinars will be recorded and may be chosen for the IMN Webinar Library.

 Webinar information, including but not limited to, date, times, topic or presenter are subject to change.